hollandjake/McTest/README.md

 these tests are located at "src/test/java/com/github/hollandjake/com3529/test/ClassTestGeneratorTest.java"

 After executing the tests, the console will let you know where the project is of the JUnit tests which were generated.
-The new project for the tests will look like the following for the Triangle.java and BMICalculator.java respectively
+The new project for the tests will look like the following for the Triangle.java and BMICalculator.java respectively.
+There will also be a coverage report PDF outlining the conditional coverage of the test suite.

 ### Triangle.java
 ![Triangle.java tests](.github/images/Triangletests.png)